jpxor/Mantle/README.md

 # Mantle
-Automated C++ build tool
+Build automation for your C++ projects
-#### Get your projects building immediately, without the overhead of setting up and maintaining recipes and makefiles.
+#### Get your projects building immediately.
+Skip the setup and maintenance of recipes and makefiles.
 Later, extend functionality with a few lines of python.
 - incremental builds
 - supports multiple main functions
 - simple cross-compilation